 writing & research

-I recently organized a data center walking tour in Science Park, Amsterdam.
+I organized a data center walking tour in Science Park, Amsterdam in May 2022.

 I used to work as a freelance photojournalist in China.

 Here are some of my published photojournalism work: